Julian Jootaek Kim: Radio & other media

-Two series of opera education programs bearing Julian Kim's name in the titles have been broadcast on EBS in South Korea.
-One of these initiatives, titled Audio-e Knowledge, presented a radio program aimed at consolidating a wide range of cultural knowledge into an accessible and engaging format for listeners.
-Running from May 14, 2021, to August 26, 2022, the program Julian Jootaek Kim and Taeyang Jeong's Opera Opera consisted of 64 episodes broadcast online.
-The program strived to offer an accessible exploration of opera by discussing overviews and backgrounds of arias, accompanied by live piano performances by Taeyang Jeong while the vocalists sang.
-A variety of guest vocalists, including You chae hoon, Yoo Seulgi, Baek Intae, ByeongMin Gil, John Noh, Gihoon Kim and others, enriched the show's exploration of operatic pieces like L'eisir d'amore, La Traviata, Il barbiere di Siviglia, Don Pasquale, Tosca, Il trovatore, and more.
-Among these programs, Lucia di Lammermoor was also performed with So Young Park, Rim Park, and Ku Bon Su, as a concert in 2022 at the Seoul Art Center, separate from the 64 episodes in the radio program.
+Two series of opera education programs featuring Julian Kim's name in their titles have been broadcast on EBS in South Korea.
+Running from May 14, 2021, to August 26, 2022, Julian Jootaek Kim and Taeyang Jeong's Opera Opera consisted of 64 online episodes.
+Guest vocalists included You chaehoon, Yoo Seulgi, Baek Intae, ByeongMin Gil, John Noh, and Gihoon Kim.
+In 2022, excerpts from Lucia di Lammermoor were also performed in concert at the Seoul Art Center with So Young Park, Rim Park, and Ku Bon Su, separate from the radio series.
+In 2022, Kim presented the VOD lecture series Julian Jootaek Kim's Opera Odyssey, which ran from June 21 to July 6, 2022.